fadden/CiderPress2/ndocs/Manual-cp2.md

 Extensions not supported for file creation:

- - ".dsk" - unadorned ambiguously-ordered disk image
  - ".nb2" - variant of ".nib" that is no longer used
  - ".raw" - unadorned sector or unadorned nibble (ambiguous)
+ - ".img" - unadorned sector or DiskCopy (ambiguous)
  - ".gz" - gzip file (just use "gzip" utility)
  - ".as" - AppleSingle file (extract a file as AppleSingle instead)
  - ".bin", ".macbin" - MacBinary files cannot be created